lightfeed/extractor/README.md

 Use LLMs to **robustly** extract structured data from HTML and markdown.
 Used in production by Lightfeed and successfully extracting 10M+ records.
 Written in Typescript/Node.js.

 ## Key Features
-✅ **Sanitize and recover imperfect, failed, or partial LLM outputs into valid JSON** - Ensures outputs conform to your schema defined in Zod
+✅ **Sanitize and recover imperfect, failed, or partial LLM outputs into valid JSON** - Ensures outputs conform to your schema defined in Zod, especially for complex schemas with deeply nested objects and arrays.
+See [JSON Sanitization](#json-sanitization) for details.

-🔗 **Robust URL extraction for `z.string().url()`** - Handles relative/absolute paths, skips invalid URLs and fixes markdown-escaped links automatically
+🔗 **Robust URL extraction for `z.string().url()`** - Validates URLs, handles relative/absolute paths, skips invalid URLs and fixes markdown-escaped links automatically.
+See [URL Validation](#url-validation) section for details.

 ## Other Features
-- Convert HTML to LLM-ready markdown, with option to extract only the main content from HTML (e.g. removing navigation, headers & footers) and option to include images
+- Convert HTML to LLM-ready markdown, with option to extract only the main content from HTML (e.g. removing navigation, headers & footers) and option to include images.
+The `convertHtmlToMarkdown` function is exposed as a top-level utility that can be used independently without running the full LLM extraction pipeline.
+See [HTML to Markdown Conversion](#html-to-markdown-conversion) section for details
 - Extract structured data using Google Gemini or OpenAI models (Gemini 2.5 flash and GPT-4o mini by default), option to truncate to max input token limit
 - Support for custom extraction prompts
 - Return token usage per each call